Occupancy Intelligence

 Third-party verification like the Smart Building Certification can be extremely valuable in differentiating what is truly “smart” and communicating that (and associated impacts) to a broader audience.
 In the longer term, the true impacts of the smart features can be better understood, quantified and qualified in collaboration with research partners, as the building is managed and operated over its lifetime.
 Collaboration, transparency and sharing, including through research, is crucial to measure and report the true impact (economic, environmental and social) of a smart building.

-With partners they make it happen:
+With partners you can make it happen:

 • Elizabeth Nelson, Head of Research Smart Building Collective | Certification